Our position on working with the pharmaceutical sector

 The purpose of this policy is to provide clear principles and guidance about how we work with pharmaceutical companies.

 Such partnerships should enable us to achieve the charity’s mission without compromising our integrity.
-It ensures our work with pharmaceutical firms does not affect our ability to offer independent and unbiased patient information, or influence our campaigning, research or fundraising activities.
+This policy ensures our work with pharmaceutical firms does not affect our ability to offer independent and unbiased patient information, or influence our campaigning, research or fundraising activities.

 We recognise that working with pharmaceutical companies that manufacture and market drugs and treatments gives us important knowledge and expertise.
 Such companies are also willing to sponsor and fund certain activities undertaken by Blood Cancer UK.

-We will adhere to the following principles when entering into partnerships with pharmaceutical firms and ensures that all partnerships are consistent with our organisational aims.
+We will adhere to the following principles when entering into partnerships with pharmaceutical firms and ensure that all partnerships are consistent with our organisational aims.

 These are as follows:

 - All partnerships will be based on the principles of integrity and openness and will bring benefit to people affected by blood cancer through funding and/or through supporting us to achieve our mission and strategic aims.